-4.15.1 The spread of fire in concealed spaces and cavities shall be avoided by ensuring that extensive voids do not pass from one firecell to another, and by blocking off smaller voids with cavity barriers or, where appropriate, by using fire stops.
-See Paragraph 4.4.
+4.15.1 The spread of fire in concealed spaces and cavities shall be avoided by ensuring that extensive voids do not pass from one firecell to another, and by blocking off smaller voids with cavity barriers or, where appropriate, by using fire stops, see Paragraph 4.4.

-Enclosing spaces with fire and smoke separations is one of the methods of controlling fire and smoke spread for satisfying this Acceptable Solution.
-However, if fire separations are internal walls, it is essential that those walls enclose any upper concealed space by extending beyond the ceiling to the floor or roof above.
+Throughout this Acceptable Solution, one method of controlling fire and smoke spread is by enclosing spaces with fire and smoke separations.
+Where fire separations are internal walls, it is essential that those walls enclose any upper concealed space by extending beyond the ceiling to the floor or roof above.